Assistant, Associate, or Full Professor (in the tenure-stream) with a focus in Decoloniality and Equity Studies in Teacher Education

 The University of Pittsburgh is an Equal Opportunity/Affirmative Action Employer.
 EEO/AA/M/F/Vets/Disabled

-Please refer to job desription.
-The University of Pittsburgh is an Affirmative Action/Equal Opportunity Employer and values equality of opportunity, human dignity, and diversity.
-EEO/AA/M/F/Vets/Disabled.
+Also required: 2 Representative Writing Samples, names/contact information of 3 professional references, and Research Statement The University of Pittsburgh is an Affirmative Action/Equal Opportunity Employer and values equality of opportunity, human dignity and diversity.
+EOE, including disability/vets

 Assignment Category: Fulltime-Regular

-Optional Attachments: Other (see posting for additional details)
+Optional Attachments: Other (see posting for additional details), Research Statement